waltersamuelhunter/longTBprofiler/README.md

 VII.
 Accept the terms of service when prompted.

 VIII.
-Allow for initiation of mamba for each shell session.
+Do not allow for initiation of mamba for each shell session.

 XIX.
 Check if mamba has been successfully installed.